+Reslience mechanisms are established to solve disruptions that violate resilience goals.
+In this case study, we proactively injected random faults to our 24*7 running Sock Shop to detect service degradations violating service resilience goals we set.
 Figure \ref{fig:sock-degrad} shows a service degradation detected on the Order Service that violated the service resilience goal on Success Orders.
-By searching fault injection logs and related monitoring data, we found that the service degradation was caused by the network delay we injected to containers of the Order service, and it also violates resilience goals on TPS of the Order service's container, as is shown in Figure \ref{fig:sock-dis}.
+By searching fault injection logs and related monitoring data, we found that the service degradation was caused by the network delay we injected to containers of the Order service, and it also violated resilience goals on TPS of the Order service's container, as is shown in Figure \ref{fig:sock-dis}.